Chapter 6: A Gift from God

 Happy birthday, Maria, Farkas heard one of the cafe regulars say one morning.

 “Is it your birthday?
 How old are you?” he asked when she brought his coffee over.
 The question sounded more important than he intended.

-“Eighteen.”
-Something about that made Farkas happier than he felt it should have.
+Something about that answer made Farkas happier than he felt it should have.

-Farkas noticed that he was not the only person to have a growing interest in Maria.
+Farkas also noticed that he was not the only person to have a growing interest in Maria.
 Charlie lived in the back hills of Waldmeer.
-More than ten years older than Maria and ten years younger than Farkas, her real name was Charmaine but no one called her that.
-She had very short, almost shaved, dark hair and large, dark eyes that were as intense as Farkas’s.
-She didn’t carry the angry or passive-aggressive demeanor that many gay women seem to have.
+More than ten years older than Maria and ten years younger than Farkas, her real name was Charmaine, but no one called her that.
+She had very short, almost shaved, black hair and large, dark eyes that were as intense as Farkas’s.
+She didn’t carry the angry or passive-aggressive demeanour that many gay women seem to have.
 She wasn’t masculine and nor was she feminine.
-She was androgynous and totally owning it.
+She was androgynous, and totally owning it.
 This woman knew what she was doing.
 She was an up and coming artist who already had works in some of the cities’ galleries.
 She was unpretentious and treated everyone the same, except for people who annoyed her.
-She seemed to sense something unusual in Maria and Farkas could see that Charlie was nurturing it and her.
+She seemed to sense something unusual in Maria, and Farkas could see that Charlie was nurturing it and her.
 This troubled him as he could not tell what Charlie wanted with Maria.